You are the New Economy

 We are entering a new economic age.
 This is the You Economy.

-With unemployment holding above 8% for 42 months, it’s time to tell a new story.
+With as many as half of American tax payers venturing into the entrepreneurial economy, it’s time to tell a new story.
 We’re not returning to “the way it was.”
 There’s an economic alternative to what was.
 Micromanufacturing, sustainable agriculture, personal development services – people are creating opportunities instead of finding jobs.
 While politicians want to reignite old industries, the public is creating new ones.
 While industrialists squeeze more productivity out of workers & machines, creative professionals are savoring true innovation.

 The desire for purpose & meaning in work isn’t the burden of a naive generation; it’s the foundation for a new age of commerce.
 The truth is that you & I have more control over our shared economic future than any politician, industrialist, venture capitalist, or banker.
 But you won’t hear that on the evening news, you won’t read it in the newspaper, and you certainly won’t catch a policy maker stumping on that truth.